Pugstorm/CoreKeeperModSDK/README.md

 ## How to run

 1. Download the project to your PC, either using Git or by clicking _Code > Download ZIP_ and extracting the archive anywhere.
 2. Open the project through [Unity Hub](https://unity.com/unity-hub).
+Adding `-disable-assembly-updater` to the command line arguments via the three dot menu is recommended, but not necessary.
+It will get rid of some errors in the log.

 ## Getting started
 For a more detailed guide on how to get started, check [this page on mod.io](https://mod.io/g/corekeeper/r/core-keeper-mod-sdk-introduction).